What Is CPC: A Definition Of Cost-Per-Click Advertising

 The amount paid per click is determined by several factors, including the competitiveness of the keyword and the quality of the ad.

-In the pay-per-click or the CPC model:
+In the cost-per-click or the CPC model:

 Types of Pricing Models in Online Advertising